-Last week we looked at strategies to help you get better testimonials for your business.
-This week we look at the other side of the coin: how to GIVE better testimonials for individuals and businesses.
+Testimonials are vitally important for people as well as businesses and products.
+In part 1, we looked at strategies to help you get better testimonials for your business.
+In part 2, we look at the other side of the coin: how to write better testimonials for individuals and businesses.

 4 Sure-Fire Ways to Write a Testimonial

 The easiest way to write a testimonial is to speak it.

 Imagine a friend or colleague has asked you about the business or service: What would you say to them?

 Either record your answer on your mobile or have someone scribble down your answer.
 Type it up and polish the grammar a little bit, and you are good to go.

 The most powerful testimonials are ones that are made on film.

 Just grab your camera phone or webcam and get someone to ask you some questions while you answer or simply talk about the product or service.

 The thought of “writing” can put some people into a cold sweat.
 The word “jotting” doesn’t have the same fear level.

 So just “jot” a few points down about the person or business and then email it off.